karenpiper/strategy-dashboard-new/AIRTABLE_AI_STEP_BY_STEP.md

 4. **Name this action:** "Generate Horoscope Image"
 5. **Save the action**

-**Note:** Airtable may not support parallel execution directly.
-If not, run image generation after text generation.
+**Note:** If Airtable doesn't support parallel execution, run image generation after text generation.

 ---

-## Step 5: Parse Text Result (If Needed)
+## Step 7: Parse Text Result (If Needed)

 If you used "Generate text with AI" instead of structured data, add a parsing step: